 Today, Mexican and Latin American immigrants are protesting for their rights to become US citizens.
 With so many expats wishing they could escape the US tax nexus, I wonder why some of these people are so eager to sign up for the world’s most draconian tax laws, even ahead of a war-torn sub-Saharan state.

-In reality, the government knows having more people on board the sinking ship that is the United States means more people signed up for a lifetime of tax servitude to Uncle Sam.
-Once you’re a US citizen, there’s nowhere to hide.
+In reality, just as Caracalla knew the benefits of extending his ancient citizenship to the masses, modern governments know that having more people on board the sinking ship means more people signed up for a lifetime of tax servitude.
+Because once you’re a US citizen, there’s nowhere to hide.

 And now, we’re all going to pay for it.
 Almost two thousand years later, the tricks are the same.
 Same tyrants, just new faces and an updated sales pitch.